MRDarshan7/project-manager-for-programmers/README.md

 ---

-*Created with ❤️ for developers, by developers.*
+*Created with ❤️ for developers, by M R Darshan.*
-*Last Updated: November 2025*